mkbansal0588/AZDevops/modules/module05.md

 ## 🧑‍💼 To-Do Activities

-- Exercise 1: Make changes to pre-production and production terraform module for some/all the modules and deploy two additional sets of resource groups.
+- Exercise 1: Complete the environment set up in UAT and PRODUCTION environment.

 ## :tada: Summary